Google BigQuery – Architecture Deep Dive and Key Features

 Scalability: BigQuery relies on massively parallel computing and a highly scalable and secure storage engine to offer users true scalability and consistent performance.
 A Complex software stack manages the entire infrastructure that runs into thousands of machines per region.

-Data Ingestion: BigQuery supports both streaming and batch data ingestion.
-Bigquery doesn’t charge for batch data ingestion while there is a separate charge for streaming data ingestion.
-Streaming data capabilities in BigQuery allows users to stream millions of rows of data every minute while eliminating the complexity of infrastructure management.
+Data Ingestion: Google BigQuery supports both streaming and batch data ingestion.
+Google Bigquery doesn’t charge for batch data ingestion while there is a separate charge for streaming data ingestion.
+Streaming data capabilities in Google BigQuery allows users to stream millions of rows of data every minute while eliminating the complexity of infrastructure management.

 Pricing: BigQuery offers a flat-rate pricing as well as an on-demand pricing model.
 A decision on the pricing model can be taken based on the scale of operation.
 Because of the segregation between compute and storage, customers with infrequent query demands like a mid-sized company or a department can benefit significantly from the infrequent usage of compute resources.
 They only pay for the resources used for query processing.
 Larger customers can pay for dedicated resources.
 On-demand querying doesn’t offer the same predictability as a flat-rate model, but it still makes sense for many use cases.
 Click here for a more detailed article on the topic.

-Usability: BigQuery offers access patterns expected of a data warehouse.
-It supports CLI, SDK, ODBC, JDBC, REST API, and a BigQuery Console that users can log into and fire queries.
+Usability: Google BigQuery offers access patterns expected of a data warehouse.
+It supports CLI, SDK, ODBC, JDBC, REST API, and a Google BigQuery Console that users can log into and fire queries.
 All these access patterns invoke REST APIs under the covers and return the required data to the user.
-Commonly used GUI tools, like DataGrip, can be used to connect to the BigQuery data warehouse and explore data in BigQuery.
+Commonly used GUI tools, like DataGrip, can be used to connect to the Google BigQuery data warehouse and explore data in Google BigQuery.

-Data Transfer: BigQuery has native capabilities to load data from some Google services like Google Analytics, Adwords, among others.
-However, for a more considerable consolidation effort, leveraging a data replication product like Daton can accelerate data consolidation to BigQuery.
+Data Transfer: Google BigQuery has native capabilities to load data from some Google services like Google Analytics, Adwords, among others.
+However, for a more considerable consolidation effort, leveraging a data replication product like Daton can accelerate data consolidation to Google BigQuery.

 Google Cloud offers a $300 free trial for you to kick the tires on their services.
 We encourage that you sign up for the free trial using this link to get an additional $50 in free credits to try out BigQuery.